harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/connect-to-google-cloud-platform-gcp.md

    * **Connect through Harness Platform:** Use a direct, secure communication between Harness and GCP.
    * **Connect through a Harness Delegate:** Harness communicates with GCP through a Harness Delegate in GCP.
 You must choose this option if you chose to inherit delegate credentials.
 2. If connecting through a Harness Delegate, select either:
    * **Use any available Delegate**: Harness selects an available Delegate at runtime.
-To learn how Harness selects delegates, go to [Delegates overview](/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md).
+To learn how Harness selects delegates, go to [Delegate overview](/docs/platform/delegates/delegate-concepts/delegate-overview.md).
    * **Only use Delegates with all of the following tags**: Use **Tags** to match one or more suitable delegates.
 To learn more about delegate tags, go to [Use delegate selectors](/docs/platform/Delegates/manage-delegates/select-delegates-with-selectors).
      * Select **Install new Delegate** to add a delegate without exiting connector configuration.
-For guidance on installing delegates, go to [Delegate installation overview](/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md).
+For guidance on installing delegates, go to [Delegate installation overview](/docs/platform/delegates/install-delegates/overview).
 3. Select **Save and Continue** to run the connection test, and then, if the test succeeds, select **Finish**.
 The connection test confirms that your authentication and delegate selections are valid.

 <details>